South-West DAMA – Apply Now!

 Step 1 - DAR Endorsement (Shire of Dardanup)

 Your business needs to apply to the South West DAMA Designated Area Representative (Shire of Dardanup) for endorsement.
-To do this, fill out the Endorsement Form and submit the required supporting documentation.
+To do this, fill out the Endorsement Form (see below) and submit the required supporting documentation.
 Read the Employers Guide to Accessing a Labour Agreement, and Checklist for Sponsors to understand what supporting documents are required.
 Make payment for the application for business endorsement through the Shire of Dardanup.

 If further documentation is required to assess your application, this will be requested from the DAR (Shire of Dardanup).
 Once all documentation has been provided, if your application for endorsement is successful, a letter of endorsement and instructions for lodging a Labour Agreement will be sent to the business (or their Registered Migration Agent, if you are using one), the letter of endorsement and any supporting documentation will be sent to the Department of Home Affairs.